opensafely/documentation/docs/github-codespaces.md

 This uses GitHub Codespaces.
 GitHub provide users with a free monthly quota of Codespaces use.

-!!! warning
-    Both support for GitHub Codespaces support is still being tested.
-    This documentation is still being worked on and is subject to change.

 This page explains:

 * what GitHub Codespaces is